leptos-rs/book/src/view/04b_iteration.md

 ### Cons

-It’s a bit more complex to set up this memo-per-row inside the `<For/>` loop rather than using nested signals.
-For example, you’ll notice that we have to guard against the possibility that the `data[index]` would panic by using `data.get(index)`, because this memo may be triggered to re-run once just after the row is removed.
-(This is because the memo for each row and the whole `<For/>` both depend on the same `data` signal, and the order of execution for multiple reactive values that depend on the same signal isn’t guaranteed.)
+It’s a bit more complex to set up this memo-per-row inside the `<ForEnumerate/>` loop rather than using nested signals.
+For example, you’ll notice that we have to guard against the possibility that the `data[index.get()]` would panic by using `data.get(index.get())`, because this memo may be triggered to re-run once just after the row is removed.
+(This is because the memo for each row and the whole `<ForEnumerate/>` both depend on the same `data` signal, and the order of execution for multiple reactive values that depend on the same signal isn’t guaranteed.)

 Note also that while memos memoize their reactive changes, the same